BAHRAIN BECOMES SECOND GCC COUNTRY TO JOIN GLOBAL TRADE-BOOSTING WORLD LOGISTICS PASSPORT PROGRAM

 - Bahraini Minister of Transportation and Telecommunications welcomes new MoU signed with the WLP

-DUBAI, UAE – 17 November 2021: The World Logistics Passport (WLP) has signed a Memorandum of Understanding (MoU) with the Bahraini Ministry of Transportation and Telecommunications, bringing another GCC member state into the Dubai-administered global freight loyalty program as a Gateway participant, thereby enhancing the Kingdom of Bahrain’s access to global markets and offering businesses direct benefits.
+DUBAI, UAE – 17 November 2021: The World Logistics Passport (WLP) has signed a Memorandum of Understanding (MoU) with the Bahraini Ministry of Transportation and Telecommunications, bringing another GCC member state into the Dubai-administered global freight loyalty program as a Gateway participant, thereby enhancing the Kingdom of Bahrain’s access to global markets and offering businesses direct membership benefits.

 The WLP is a global, private sector-led, initiative designed to smooth the flow of world trade.
 It operates as an incentive-based loyalty program that rewards traders and freight forwarders for high levels of trade by unlocking market access to new and existing trading routes.